TrevinLiberty/low-optimization-library/README.md

 A library of C++ utility classes written to be as slow as possible, for all your benchmarking needs!

 Have you ever finished polishing up a particularly nifty piece of optimized code and thought to yourself, "Man...
-This implementation is fast, but there's probably a faster one out there somewhere."
+This implementation is fast, but there's probably a better one out there somewhere."
 Doesn't it suck to know that there are, most likely, several versions of the same code available for free online that are just as fast or *faster* than yours?